LopesDenis/RProgramming/README.md

 # RProgramming
-Evolute and Organize to repo studyDataScienceCoursera
+Evolved and Organized to repo studyDataScienceCoursera